what do you need to paint with oils?

 Good lighting is a necessity for your painting area.
 A north light window is considered the ultimate for painting, but we don't all have that option.

 Regular incandescent bulbs provide a warm light.
-Paintings done under this type of bulb will appear cool and dull in daylight.
-Instead, provide artificial lighting that is full-spectrum lighting, some times called daylight bulbs.
+Paintings done under regular bulbs will appear cool and dull in daylight.
+Provide artificial lighting with daylight bulbs that provide full-spectrum lighting.

 You need good ventilation in your painting area.
 An exhaust fan or a window cracked open are an excellent option.